ryan-taylor/workos-jsr/README.md

 ## Requirements

-- Deno 1.41 or higher, OR
+- Deno 2.0.0 or higher
-- Node.js 16 or higher (legacy support)
+- Note: This project includes a `.deno-version` file to ensure compatibility

 ## Installation